Safe Communities and Justice for All

 Promote and work to secure additional resources for workforce development programs specifically designed for young people

-The County is committed to continuing to identify more partners and resources to support effective programs for young people.
+The county is committed to continuing to identify more partners and resources to support effective programs for young people.
 For example, in March 2024, County Executive Sara Innamorato and Pittsburgh Mayor Ed Gainey kicked off the 10th anniversary of the Learn & Earn summer youth employment program and encouraged additional participation from the region’s business community.

-Learn & Earn, a joint endeavor of Allegheny County, the City of Pittsburgh, and Partner4Work, has employed nearly 13,000 young people and returned $13,000,000.00 in wages to the local economy.
+Learn & Earn, a joint endeavor of Allegheny County, the City of Pittsburgh, and Partner4Work, has employed nearly 13,000 young people and returned $13M in wages to the local economy.
 Since its inception in 2014, the program has consistently produced the largest group of school-aged, trained, and work-ready young people in the county and city.

 In Progress